souravsb66/SwiftPay/README.md

 ```bash
 npm -v
 ```
-To install all the dependences of the project, run the following command:
+To install all the dependencies of the project, run the following command:
 ```bash
 npm install
 ```
-To run the application got to the client folder and run the following command:
+To run the application go to the client folder and run the following command:
 ```bash
 npm start
 ```